chrislo27/RhythmHeavenRemixEditor/README.md

 ## Installation
 Installation is straightforward.
-1. Go [to the most recent release](https://github.com/chrislo27/RhythmHeavenRemixEditor/releases) and download the `RHRE3_X.zip` file.
+1. Go [to the most recent release](https://github.com/chrislo27/RhythmHeavenRemixEditor/releases) and download the `RHRE_X.zip` file.
 2. Once downloaded, extract this zip file to a location like the Desktop.
 On Windows, open the zip file and click Extract.
 On macOS, use [The Unarchiver](https://theunarchiver.com/) to extract the zip file.
 3. Open the extracted folder, and double click the file labeled `run_windows.bat` or `run_macOS-linux.sh` depending on your operating system.
 4. Let the program download the necessary SFX if this is a first boot.
 You'll see something along the lines of "Receiving objects" while it loads.
 This may take several minutes.